 Depending on your goals, there are a total of five types of retention analytics: descriptive, diagnostic, prescriptive, and predictive analytics.
 Let’s see how they differ.

 Descriptive analytics looks at data to tell you what happened in the past.
 This means that you can look back on a certain period of time and interpret data by providing context through graphs, charts, reports and dashboards.
 It may be time-consuming, but it can help you distinguish patterns you can investigate in detail.

 Diagnostic analytics take descriptive data a step further to really get to the cause of the problem.
 Just like the name says, diagnostic analytics are trying to figure out why something happened.

 Predictive analytics takes previous data and feeds it into an AI and machine learning model that predicts trends and patterns.

 Prescriptive analytics takes predictive data and tells you what to do next.
 This type of analytics is best used in situations when you have a specific question and more than one possible solution.
 It outlines potential implications so that you can have all the necessary facts when making the final decision.

-Outcome analytics provide insight into customer behaviour (how they use your products and services) that drives specific outcomes.
+Outcome analytics provide insight into customer behavior (how they use your products and services) that drives specific outcomes.
 It’s common to find these types of analytics in software products and online course platforms.
 Understanding customers’ behaviors is essential, so this type of information is the goal of customer retention analytics.
 Creating a customer journey map is a great way to package outcome analytics in a comprehensive plan.

 The best ways to retain your customers